This huge natural pool has a little cascade bursting in at the top end that creates a great mix of tranquil and turbulent swimming conditions. It is

 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this site, the managing authority advises that death and serious injury have

 occurred as a result of climbing on rock cliff faces and diving around the rock pools.
 The managing authority